syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/getting-started.md

 ## Dependencies

-The following list of dependencies are required to use the Ribbon component in your application.
+The following list of dependencies are required to use the Ribbon control in your application.

 ```js
 |-- @syncfusion/ej2-ribbon